Bangladesh's violent vote campaigning ends ahead of weekend poll

 Prime Minister Sheikh Hasina’s Awami League is seeking its third straight term in Sunday’s election against the main opposition Bangladesh Nationalist Party (BNP), which boycotted the last vote in 2014.

-The Awami League is promoting its economic record over the past decade but a BNP-led opposition alliance, many of whose leaders have been jailed, has vowed to remove curbs on the media, increase wages and freeze energy prices. [nL3N1YN4DL][nL3N1YM3DH]
+The Awami League is promoting its economic record over the past decade but a BNP-led opposition alliance, many of whose leaders have been jailed, has vowed to remove curbs on the media, increase wages and freeze energy prices.

 “The government has lost moral support,” BNP Secretary-General Mirza Fakhrul Islam Alamgir told reporters on Thursday, urging voters to “restore democracy”.